evanmalherbe/todolist2/README.md

 ![figure 3](screenshots/screenshot3.png)
 Figure 3

-### Update a Car

-3. To update the information for an existing car in the database, use the "Update" form.
-First enter the name of the owner who's car you want to update (important!), then fill in the other boxes with updated information.
-Lastly, click on the "Update Car" button at the bottom.
-You will see that the car will be updated in the "Results" list.
-See figure 4 and 5 below.
+### Log in

+3. To log in, type in your username and password (the ones you used to register as a user in the previous step), and click on the "Login" button.
+See figure 4 below.

 ![figure 4](screenshots/screenshot4.png)
 Figure 4

+4. You will now be able to add list items.
+See figure 5 below.

 ![figure 5](screenshots/screenshot5.png)
 Figure 5

-### Update Many Cars

-4. To update the information for several cars at once, use the "Update Many" form.
-Fill in the name of the owner of the existing cars on the list that you want to update (important!), then fill in the colour that you would like them to be updated with.
-Lastly, click the "Update Cars" button at the bottom of the form.
-You will see the cars have been updated on the "Results" list.
+### Add List Items

+5. To add an item to your list, simply type it into the box and click the "Add item" button.
+You will see your item displayed on the right.
 See figure 6 and 7 below.

 ![figure 6](screenshots/screenshot6.png)
 Figure 6